Ghosts of Suicidal Fisherman and His Victim

 Recently the Wood Island Lighthouse Foundation has held special events related to the hauntings to benefit the lighthouse restoration efforts.

 Exploring Wood Island Light and Grounds

-Visitors can also take a narrated 2-hour tour by New England Eco Adventures along the coastline that provides a great water view of the beacon in a Navy S.E.A.L.
+Visitors can also take a narrated 2-hour tour by New England Eco Adventures along the coastline, providing a great water view of the beacon in a Navy S.E.A.L.
 Rigid Inflatable boat.

-My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides special human interest stories from each of the 76 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore, and tours.
-Lighthouses and their nearby attractions are divided into regions for all you weekly and weekend explorers.
-Attractions and tours also include whale watching tours, lighthouse tours including boat tours as mentioned above to access Wood Island light, windjammer sailing tours and adventures, special parks and museums, and lighthouses you can stay overnight.
-There are also stories of haunted lighthouses in these regions, like the one mentioned around Wood Island lighthouse mentioned above.
+My 300-page book, Lighthouses and Coastal Attractions of Southern New England: Connecticut, Rhode Island, and Massachusetts, provides memorable human interest stories from each of the 76 lighthouses, along with plenty of indoor and outdoor coastal attractions you can explore and tours.
+Lighthouses and their nearby attractions are divided into regions for weekly and weekend explorers.
+Attractions and tours include whale watching, lighthouse tours, boat tours, windjammer sailing tours and adventures, unique parks and museums, and lighthouses you can stay overnight.
+There are also stories of haunted lighthouses in these regions, like the one mentioned around Wood Island Lighthouse.

-You’ll find this story in more detail and many others in my book New England Lighthouses: Famous Shipwrecks, Rescues, and Other Tales.
-The book also contains, along with my photographs, vintage images provided by the Coast Guard and various organizations, and paintings by six famous artists of the Coast Guard.
+Included is the story of the murder/suicide at Wood Island Light and the hauntings heard afterwards, along with over 50 other stories in my book New England Lighthouses: Famous Shipwrecks, Rescues & Other Tales.
+This image-rich book also contains vintage images provided by the Coast Guard and various organizations and paintings by six famous artists of the Coast Guard.